Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 $$

 We emphasize that this definition is valid only when we are using the components of $u,v$ under an orthonormal set of basis.

+*Remark*:

+Even the choice of orthonormal basis is *not unique*.
+For example, you can easily *rotate* the basis to obtain a new one.

 ## Linear Transformations